vinceskahan/v5wiki/acuritebridge.md

 ## Some details about how the bridge works

 There are two known firmware versions for the bridge: 126 (in use until 2016) and 224 (introduced in 2016).
+To find out which firmware is running on your bridge, point a web browser at the bridge.
+That will also show you which sensors the bridge can detect.

 Apparently the smarthub/bridge will not report any sensor data unless it has established a connection with one of the acurite servers (or something that responds like an acurite server).
 I tested this behavior with a couple of smarthubs - one still running the old firmware (126) and one running the newer firmware (224).
 Occasionally i would see a sensor in the smarthub's web interface, but for the most part the devices are useless until they talk to the mothership.